BACK

 Montana Housing Market Overview

 As one of the largest states by area in the United States, Montana is very geographically diverse, with both mountain ranges and grasslands.
-According to data from IBISWorld, some of the sectors that contributed the most to the state’s 2023 GDP were Healthcare and Social Assistance, Retain Trade, and Professional, Scientific, and Technical Services.
-However, the highest contributor to the state GDP last year was Real Estate, Rental, and Leasing.
-For this reason, let’s look further into the notable housing market in the state.
+According to data from IBISWorld, some of the sectors that contributed the most to the state’s 2025 GDP were Healthcare and Social Assistance, Retain Trade, and Professional, Scientific, and Technical Services.
+However, the highest contributor to the state GDP in 2025 was Real Estate, Rental, and Leasing, with a growth rate of 4.1%.
+For this reason, let’s look further into the notable housing market in the state during 2026.

 Montana Market Trends